railsmachine/rump/README.md

  * Test your manifests against new versions of Puppet in a separate branch
  * Manage upgrades of Puppet outside your operating system's release cycle

-You can freeze Puppet very easily:
+You can freeze Puppet and it's dependencies very easily:

     $ rump freeze

-This will freeze Puppet + Facter under `vendor/`.
-Alternatively, you can point the freezer at any Git repository (local or remote).
+This will freeze Puppet + Facter under `vendor/`, using Bundler.

-When you run `rump go`, it checks whether you have frozen Puppet + Facter, and runs the frozen Puppet if available.
+When you run `rump go`, Rump checks whether you have frozen Puppet + Facter, and runs the frozen Puppet if available.

-You can also freeze in arbitrary Git repos:

-    $ rump freeze moonshine git://github.com/railsmachine/moonshine.git
+You can manage the versions of Puppet you want frozen using the `Gemfile` at the root of your project.
+To use a specific version of Puppet, edit your `Gemfile`:

+    ``` ruby
+    source :rubygems

+    gem "puppet", "2.6.4"
+    ```

+If you want to live on the bleeding edge, you can run Puppet out of git:

+    ``` ruby
+    source :rubygems

+    gem "puppet", "2.6.7", :git => "git://github.com/puppetlabs/puppet.git", :tag => "2.7.0rc1"
+    gem "facter", "1.5.8", :git => "git://github.com/puppetlabs/facter.git", :tag => "1.5.9rc5"
+    ```

-These will automatically be added to the load path when you run `rump go`
+Any dependency you bundle will automatically be added to the load path when you run `rump go`.

 Testing Rump
 ------------